iBisho/scpsf/index.md

 ## What is this gamemode about?

 SCP: Secret Fortress is a Team Fortress 2 gamemode, developed by Batfoxkid, aimed at recreating the `SCP: Secret Laboratory` gameplay experience.
-It features (most of) the content, logic and strategy from SCP:SL with some slight modifications due to how TF2 works.
+It features (most of) the content, logic and strategy from SCP:SL with some slight modifications due to how TF2 works, but it's great nonetheless!

 ## Why does this gamemode exist if we have SCP:SL?